osome-iu/osometweet/README.md

 > [Return to top of page](#contents)

 Before making use of `osometweet` to gather data, you must first initialize the `OsomeTweet` class.
 When initializing the `OsomeTweet` class, you must provide a valid OAuth object in order to access Twitter's data.

-In the rest of the document, we will use `OAuth2` by default, but you can replace it with `OAuth1a`.
+>NOTE: In the rest of the document, we will use `OAuth2` by default, but you can replace it with `OAuth1a`.

 ```python
 from osometweet import OAuth2, OsomeTweet